MMV-Lab/mmv_h4cells/README.md

 ## Documentation

-This plugin was developed for semi-automatic cell analysis.
+This plugin was developed for semi-automatic cell analysis to determine cell sizes of individual cells.

 The core functionality includes the option to include or exclude individual (cell) instances in the evaluation via the include/exclude button.
 After a decision has been made, the plugin automatically centers on the next instance and a new decision can be made.